 (Adapted from Gratton, C., Jones, I. (2010).
 Research Methods for Sports Studies.
-Routledge.)
+Routledge b) Discuss the meaning of any new vocabulary above with your partner, or the group.

 c) Complete the gaps in the paragraph: 'Can you compete under pressure?' aims to be the biggest ever of the psychology of pressure.
-By the data from those who take part, the scientists who it aim to shine unprecedented light on what performance under pressure.
+By data from the participants, the scientists who are it aim to shine new light on what performance under pressure.
 In doing so, they'll something new about pressure in sport and in everyday life.
 What kind of research design would you use to explore pressure in sport?

-Task 3 Expressing cause and effect

-A) Educational attainment and obesity

-Read the article on educational attainment and obesity and answer the questions below:
+4. Expressing cause and effect A) Educational attainment and obesity Read the article on educational attainment and obesity and answer the questions below:

-- 1 Some research suggests that there may be a relationship between obesity and poor educational attainment.
-It is likely that obesity and poor school performance are elements of a broader picture of inequalities in health and education, whereby disadvantaged socioeconomic groups tend to have poorer health and lower levels of education.
-It is also possible that other factors influence obesity and attainment, such as gender, discrimination, and poor mental and emotional well-being. - 2 Twenty-nine studies on the link between obesity and educational attainment were reviewed.
-While often conflicting, an overall pattern emerges from the research evidence suggesting that there is a weak negative association between obesity and educational attainment in children and young people; i.e. that higher weight is associated with lower educational attainment.
+- 1. Some research suggests that there may be a relationship between obesity and poor educational attainment.
+It is likely that obesity and poor school performance are elements of a broader picture of inequalities in health and education, whereby disadvantaged socio-economic groups tend to have poorer health and lower levels of education.
+It is also possible - economic groups tend to have poorer health and lower levels of education.
+It is also possible that other factors influence obesity and attainment, such as gender, discrimination, and poor mental and emotional well-being. - 2.
+Twenty-nine studies on the link between obesity and educational attainment were reviewed.
+While often conflicting, an overall pattern emerged from the research evidence suggesting that there is a weak negative association between obesity and educational attainment in children and young people; i.e. that higher weight is associated with lower educational attainment.
 However, obesity appears to be associated with other variables, such as socio-economic status, and when these other variables are taken into consideration, the association between obesity and attainment becomes still weaker, and often loses statistical significance.
 Specifically, place of residence, ethnicity, occupation, gender, religion, education, socio-economic status and social capital were all explored as potential moderating variables in the included research.
-The most commonly explored moderating variable was socio-economic status, which was tested in 23 of the 29 studies. - 3 Most studies explored the influence of obesity upon attainment.
+The most commonly explored moderating variable was socio-economic status, which was tested in 23 of the 29 studies. - 3.
+Most studies explored the influence of obesity upon attainment.
 Only two studies examined the influence of attainment upon obesity.
 Many authors suggested multiple causal pathways, many of which remained untested in their studies.
 The moderating variables used in statistical analyses of the relationship between obesity and attainment were not consistent with the causal pathways proposed, which is probably a reflection of the constraints imposed upon authors conducting secondary analyses of pre-existing datasets (i.e. they made use of existing variables, rather than collecting their own, tailored data).
 The most frequently cited factors resulting from obesity and impacting upon educational attainment were poor mental health, stigmatisation and discrimination, disordered sleep, decreased time spent in physical activity and socialising, and absenteeism.

-4 In sum, various factors appear to be associated with obesity which contribute to low educational attainment to some extent.
+4 In summary, various factors appear to be associated with obesity which contribute to low educational attainment to some extent.
 Given the variation in definitions, analyses and quality of data, it is impossible to point to any causative or definite risk factors.